Frequently Asked Questions

 How do I submit a written record check request in person, through the U.S. Mail or other delivery service for the state background check?

-Anyone with the signed written consent of the subject of the record may use the manual process of conducting an Arkansas criminal history record check by submitting a completed ASP-122 with a notarized release signature from the subject of the check and a $25.00 check or money order.
-Credit cards are not accepted for the manual transaction at this time.
+Anyone with the signed written consent of the subject of the record may use the manual process of conducting an Arkansas criminal history record check by submitting a completed ASP-122 with a release signature from the subject of the check and a $25.00 check or money order.
+Credit cards are not accepted for mailed in requests at this time.
 A stamped addressed envelope must be included with each request.
 Adobe PDF documents require the free Adobe Reader.

 The requests can be mailed to: